ingonyama-zk/icicle/docs/docs/introduction.md

 title: ''
 ---

-# TODO Yuval update for V3

 # Welcome to Ingonyama's Developer Documentation

 Ingonyama is a next-generation semiconductor company, focusing on Zero-Knowledge Proof hardware acceleration.
 We build accelerators for advanced cryptography, unlocking real-time applications.
 Our focus is on democratizing access to compute intensive cryptography and making it accessible for developers to build on top of.

 Currently our flagship products are:

-- **ICICLE**:
-  [ICICLE](https://github.com/ingonyama-zk/icicle) is a fully featured GPU accelerated cryptography library for building ZK provers.
-ICICLE allows you to accelerate your existing ZK protocols in a matter of hours or implement your protocol from scratch on GPU.
+#### **ICICLE V3**
+[ICICLE V3](https://github.com/ingonyama-zk/icicle) is a versatile cryptography library designed to support multiple compute backends, including CUDA, CPU, and potentially others like Metal, WebGPU, Vulkan, and ZPU.
+Originally focused on GPU acceleration, ICICLE has evolved to offer backend-agnostic cryptographic acceleration, allowing you to build ZK provers or other cryptographic applications with ease, leveraging the best available hardware for your needs.

+- **Multiple Backend Support:** Develop on CPU and deploy on various backends including CUDA, Metal, WebGPU, Vulkan, ZPU, or even remote machines.
+- **Cross-Language Compatibility:** Use ICICLE across multiple programming languages such as C++, Rust, Go, and possibly Python.
+- **Optimized for ZKPs:** Accelerate cryptographic operations like elliptic curve operations, MSM, NTT, Poseidon hash, and more.

 ---

-## Our current take on hardware acceleration
+## Our Approach to Hardware Acceleration

-We believe GPUs are as important for ZK as for AI.
+We believe that GPUs are as critical for ZK as they are for AI.

-- GPUs are a perfect match for ZK compute - around 97% of ZK protocol runtime is parallel by nature.
+- **Parallelism:** Approximately 97% of ZK protocol runtime is naturally parallel, making GPUs an ideal match.
-- GPUs are simple for developers to use and scale compared to other hardware platforms.
+- **Developer-Friendly:** GPUs offer simplicity in scaling and usage compared to other hardware platforms.
-- GPUs are extremely competitive in terms of power / performance and price (3x cheaper compared to FPGAs).
+- **Cost-Effective:** GPUs provide a competitive balance of power, performance, and cost, often being 3x cheaper than FPGAs.
-- GPUs are popular and readily available.

 For a more in-depth understanding on this topic we suggest you read [our article on the subject](https://www.ingonyama.com/blog/revisiting-paradigm-hardware-acceleration-for-zero-knowledge-proofs).

-Despite our current focus on GPUs we are still hard at work developing a ZPU (ZK Processing Unit), with the goal of offering a programmable hardware platform for ZK.
-To read more about ZPUs we suggest you read this [article](https://medium.com/@ingonyama/zpu-the-zero-knowledge-processing-unit-f886a48e00e0).

-## ICICLE
+### About ICICLE

-[ICICLE](https://github.com/ingonyama-zk/icicle) is a cryptography library for ZK using GPUs.
-ICICLE implements blazing fast cryptographic primitives such as EC operations, MSM, NTT, Poseidon hash and more on GPU.
+[ICICLE](https://github.com/ingonyama-zk/icicle) is an advanced cryptography library built to harness the power of GPUs and other compute backends for ZKPs.
+ICICLE implements high-performance cryptographic primitives such as elliptic curve operations, MSM, NTT, Poseidon hash, and more.

-ICICLE is designed to be easy to use, developers don't have to touch a single line of CUDA code.
-Our Rust and Golang bindings allow your team to transition from CPU to GPU with minimal changes.
+ICICLE is designed with ease of use in mind—developers can leverage the power of GPUs or other backends without needing to write low-level code.
+Our bindings for Rust, Golang, and other languages allow your team to transition from CPU to GPU or other backends with minimal changes.

-Learn more about ICICLE and GPUs [here][ICICLE-OVERVIEW].
+Learn more about ICICLE and its multi-backend support [here][ICICLE-OVERVIEW].

 ## Get in Touch